'Anything' and 'Something' are generally used as indefinite pronouns. In other words, they replace a noun.

 What Is Their Difference?

-'Anything' can refer to whatever thing no matter what it is.
+- 'Anything' can refer to whatever thing no matter what.
 It's usually used in negative sentences.

 'Something' is used more often in positive sentences, while 'anything' is often used in negative sentences.